Shu Qin Wan

 Why did you decide to study at the University of Leeds?

-The lecturers are all very dedicated in teaching.
+The lecturers are all very dedicated to teaching.
 Detailed notes are given and lectures are delivered at a suitable pace in a comfortable learning environment.
-During the first semester of the course a wide range of optional modules were offered, some were related to topics in nanotechnology and petroleum engineering.
+During the first semester of the course, a wide range of optional modules were offered.
 I chose the Introduction to Management module as I wanted to challenge myself in a subject that is not directly related to science.
-It turned out to be a wise decision because I got to expose myself in topics that I’ve not learnt before!
-It was a really exciting experience as I had conducted a survey, along with my teammates, to get information from managers all around the world on their experience in managing a team.
-We had also analysed the feedbacks and did presentations to show the result of our analysis.
+It turned out to be a wise decision because I got to expose myself to topics that I’ve not learnt before!
+It was a really exciting experience as I had to conduct a survey with my teammates to get information from managers all around the world.
+We also analysed the feedback and did presentations to show the result of our analysis.

 What are your ambitions for the future?

-I wish to improve the the quality of people’s lives using my knowledge and ability no matter which field I engage myself in, as chemical engineering offers a wide variety of career paths ranging from pharmaceuticals to petrochemicals.
-I look up to becoming a chartered chemical engineer in the future.
+I wish to improve the quality of people’s lives using my knowledge and ability, no matter which field I engage myself in.
+Chemical Engineering offers a wide variety of career paths, ranging from pharmaceuticals to petrochemicals.
+I aspire to become a chartered chemical engineer in the future.
 It will not be easy but I will definitely strive hard to achieve my goal.

 What experiences at Leeds do you think will help you in your future career?

-I believe through what I will learn upon the completion of this degree program will provide me with great career opportunities.
-By adapting to different cultures when meeting people of different ethnicity and races from countries all around the world, hopefully I will become a better person with good communication skills.
-Through various activities I will engage myself in within these 3 years, I aim to be more creative and innovative.
-Though everything I’ve mentioned is yet to happen, one thing that I can be sure of is that all the experiences in Leeds will definitely make me a well-rounded person.
+This degree program will provide me with great career opportunities.
+By adapting to different cultures when meeting people from countries all around the world, hopefully I will become a better person with good communication skills.
+Through various activities over these three years, I aim to be more creative and innovative.
+Leeds will definitely make me a well-rounded person.

 What would you say to students coming to do the same course?

-Just like how the public presumed, engineering is always a course which is quite stressful and it comes with a heavy workload.
+Engineering is always a course that is quite stressful and has a heavy workload.
 However, I believe everyone is capable of sorting things out by themselves.
-It takes time, but it’s part of life.
 Work hard, play hard!
-It will definitely be an enjoyable journey with lots of precious memories which you will cherish when you look back later at some point of your life.
+It will definitely be an enjoyable journey with lots of precious memories that you will cherish.